-DOMESTIC STRING GENERATORS-J. T. King, of New York City: I claim the combination of a water tank, steam chamber, and steam generator, connected together in the manner and for the purpose specified, so that the hightof the water in the water tank above the orilice of the pipe leading to the steam chamber, shall always reg-ulate the pressure of the steam, while there will be afree escape of steam as soon as the water in the tank falls be-low said orifice.
+DOMESTIC STEAM GENERATORS-J. T. King, of New York City: I claim the combination of a water tank, seam chamber, and steam generator, connect together in the manner and for the purpets, specified, so that the high tofthe water in the water tank above the orifice of the pipe leading to the steam chamber, shall always reg-ulate the pressure of the steam, while there will be afree escape of steam as soon as the water in the tank falls be-low said orifice.

-Schop of Main is soon as the water in the tails de-low said orifice.
-PERCUSSION LOCKS FOR FIRE ARNS-J. H. B. Lz-trobe, of 10 ward Co., Md. : I claim, first the hammer chambered to receive the primer, in combination with a pusher attached to the lock plate, and protruding the pri-her as the hammer move, substantially as described.
-Second, also the movaple cutter, in combination with the projection, on the piece.
-As described, to cut off the cap to be exploded, while a the same time it closes the chamber and protects the rest of the primer from the fire of the explosion, substantially as described.
-Third, also the novable cutch for throwing the pusher out of play, in the manner describedour any other sub-stantially the same in combination with the pusher.
-Fifth, also the fire or primer between the boss and pusher to permiter it is being bent to suit the torm of the hammer, as described.
-Stuch, also the envalue cutch for throwing the pusher.
-Sith, also the cite of the primer between the boss and pusher to permiter it is being bent to suit the torm of the hammer, as described.
-Seventh, also the primer while the hammer is falling instead of while the price is being cocked.
-PANNING ON VANNIHUNG WOYEN WIRE-W. Lint
+Schepe of Marking Scott is the water in the talk to be low said orlifee.
+PERCESSION LOCKS FOR FIRE ARNS-J. H. B. Latrobe, of lloward Co., Md. : I claim, first, the hammer chambered to receive the primer, in combination with a pusher attached to the lock plate, and protruding the primer, as the bammer move, substantially as described.
+Second, also the movable cutter, in combination with the projection, on the piece.
+As described, to cut off the cap to be exploded, while at the same time it closes the chamber and protects the rest of the primer from the fire of the explosion, substantially as described.
+Third, also the novable cutter for throwing the pusher out of play, in the manner described or any other substantially the same in combination with the pusher.
+Fifth, also the fire or primer between the boss and pusher to permiter of its being bent to suit the torm of the hammer, also described.
+Sitch also the twisting of the primer between the boss and pusher to permiter if its being bent to suit the torm of the hammer, also the arrangement of the parts described so as to protrude the primer while the hammer is falling instead of while the piece is being cocked.

-PAINTING ON VARNISHING WOVEN WIRE-W. Lin' coln, of Oakham, Mass.: 1 claim exposing the wire work cover or articles, after having been sipped in the varnish to a powerful blast or current of air so brought to bear up-on it as to pass through and clear its meshes of the figuid varnish, and pile it more on one side of each side of the wires than on the opposite side thereof, in the manner and so as to produce an effect as stated.
+PAINTING ON VARNISHING WOVEN WIRE-W. Lin' coln, of Oakham, Mass.: 1 claim exposing the wire work cover or articles, after having been sipped in the varnish to a powerful blast or current of air so brught to bear up-on it as to pass through and clear its meshes of the figuid varnish, and pile it more on one side of each side of the wires than on the opposite side thereof, in the manner and so as to produce an effect asstated.

-HORSE RAKES-Nathan Martz, of Briar Creek Town-ship, Pa. : I claim the combination of the coiled spring, S, axle, B, rock shaft, E, and rake tech, T, when arrang-ed in the manner and for the purpose described.
+HORSE RAKES-Nathan Martz, of Briar Creek Town-ship, Pa. : I claim the combination of the coiled spring, S, axle, B, rock shaft, E, and rake teeth, T, when arrang-ed in the manner and for the purpose described.

-BINDING GUIDES_J.
-S. McCurdy, of New York City: I claim the center piece in combination with the plates, A and B, arranged and operating substantially asset forth, for the purpose of adjusting the binder, for the use of bind-ing of different widths, and of applying the same, with unequal lap to the material bound.
+BINDING GUIDES, S. MCCURAY, of New York City: 1 claim the center piece in combination with the plates, A and B, a rranged and operating subtintially as set forth, for the purpose of adjusting the linder, for the use of bind-ing of different widths, and of a piplying the same, with unequal lap to the material bound.

-CONSTRUCTING WAILS AND FLOORS OF CELLARS- A. R. MOEN, of New York City: I claim the mode de-scried of forming walls and floors, by combining into one mass, the cement and asphaltum, by means of the stone or other suitable material, as specified, by which the asphaltum is caused perfectly to adhere to the brieks or stone of the wall, and admits the hydraulic cement, also to adhere to the same stone or brick, as described.
+CONSTRUCTING WALLS AND FLOORS OF CELLARS- A. R. MOEN, of New York City : I claim the mode de-scrived of forming walls and floors, by combining into one mass, the cement and asphaltum, by means of the stone or other suitable material, as specified, by which the asphaltum is caused perfectly to adhere to the brieks or stone of the wall, and admits the hydraulic cement, also to adhere to the same stone or brick, as described.